The Bluff View Guide to Climbing on Cayman Brac

 Depending on your rap device, you may want to add friction to the system.
 Add a second biner for ATC-like devices.

 The first person to rappel takes the quickdraws and lead rope in a bag; a bucket-type rope bag is best.
 As this person descends, they must clip the rap line into enough of the bolts to stay in contact with the cliff!
-If they don’t they may find themselves hanging 10′ from the wall and 30′ above the water!
+If they don’t they may find themselves hanging 10′ from the wall and 30′ above the water.
+(Time to get out the ascenders!)

 When the first person gets to the belay anchors, they clip-in using the slings girth-hitched to their harness.
 Then unclip the rap-line from the back of your harness and clip it into the anchor too.
 The second person unclips the rap rope from the draws as they descend and may end up hanging over the sea.
 The first person then pulls them into the belay.